-Each station obtains its water supply through different means, ranging from reverse osmosis to melting blue ice, pumping from glacier streams and melt lakes.
+Each station obtains its water supply through different means including reverse osmosis, melting blue ice, and pumping water from glacier streams and melt lakes.

-When Australia established a base at Atlas Cove on Heard Island in 1947, the men were supplied with five Furphy water tanks, well known in rural Australia.
+When Australia established a base at Atlas Cove on Heard Island in 1947, the expeditioners were supplied with 5 Furphy water tanks, well known in rural Australia.

 Water was always a problem.
-There was insufficient spouting for collecting rainwater on the buildings, and during the summer months it was collected from a small glacier stream.
-The harsh winter months, when everything was frozen, presented more of a challenge.
+The buildings had insufficient spouting for collecting rainwater.
+During the summer months, water was collected from a small glacier stream.
+The harsh winter months when everything was frozen, presented more of a challenge.

-Johnny Abbotsmith, diesel mechanic during the first year, devised an ingenious snow melter.
-Designed from a 44 gallon drum, it had another container inside it to hold the snow as it melted to water.
+Johnny Abbotsmith was diesel mechanic during the first year.
+He devised an ingenious snow melter designed from a 44-gallon drum.
+The drum had another container inside it to hold the snow as it melted to water.

-The snow melter worked on the same principle as the modern Trangia stoves, with one vessel being heated inside another.
+The snow melter worked on the same principle as a modern Trangia stove — one vessel being heated inside another.
 Seal blubber was added to the outside of the top container and as it melted, it became the fuel for the fire.
 The arrangement was reported as being replaced in 1950, but photographs show it was still in use in 1953.

 The Furphy water tank

 ANARE used Furphy water tanks on the first expedition to Heard Island in 1947, and a number were also used in the early years of ANARE on Macquarie Island.
-The Furphy water tank symbolises for many Australians a rural past with simple moral values and individual enterprise.
+For many Australians, the Furphy water tank symbolises a rural past with simple moral values and individual enterprise.

 The cast iron tank ends with their idiosyncratic inscriptions have become highly-valued collectors’ items.
 The style and wording of the inscriptions can be used to date the water tank.
-The first end casings were simply inscribed with the brand ‘Furphy', but in 1895, John Furphy added what has remained the firm’s motto:
+The first end casings were simply inscribed with the brand ‘Furphy'.
+In 1895, John Furphy added what has remained the firm’s motto: